doublemarked/loopback-console/README.md

 <a href="https://asciinema.org/a/26662" target="_blank"><img src="https://asciinema.org/a/26662.png" width="626"/></a>

 The loopback-console is a command-line tool for interacting with your <a href="http://loopback.io" target="_blank">Loopback</a> app.
 It works like the built-in
-Node REPL, but provides a handful of useful features that are quite helpful when debugging or generally working within your app's environment.
+Node REPL, but provides a handful of features that are quite helpful when debugging or generally working within your app's environment.
 Features include,

 - Easy availability of your app's models and important handles.
 See [Available Handles](#available-handles)